canalplus/rx-player/src/parsers/manifest/dash/wasm-parser/README.md

 with XML parsing and the DOM APIs (regarding the speed of the parsing operation, but also some stability issues most likely related to garbage collection pressure).

 Moreover, on some embedded devices, this operation could take several seconds.
-This leaded us to try to implement a parser running in a WebWorker (to avoid blocking the main thread, which is also handling the user interface).
+This led us to try to implement a parser running in a WebWorker (to avoid blocking the main thread, which is also handling the user interface).

-As no DOM API are available in a WebWorker, we had to re-define the XML parsing APIs.
+As no DOM APIs are available in a WebWorker, we had to re-define the XML parsing APIs.
 We first opted for a JavaScript library, yet found performance in our initial tests to be subpar.
 We ended up trying with WebAssembly instead.